KushalGH/100-days-of-code/README.md

 >> - Review your Progress file is also not available in Original repo

+##### My way of doing #100daysofcode & #100daysofblockchain
+>> I code daily and must check-in my code.
+>> I never increase my counter if my hours of code is less then 1-2 hours. or if it's not actually related to #100daysofblockchain.
+>> Let's focus on quality work, instead of just focusing on increasing the counter.
+>> I will be more then happy If I completes what I have decided, even in 120 days with #100 counter.
+>> Focus on Quality and be happy. and literally u can skip one day to regain your focus on learning.
+But don't miss more then 1-2 days.

 ##### Review the Process

 >> - I would suggest to review your process after every 20 days.